zazuko/trifid/packages/core/README.md

 Trifid is a [Node.js](http://nodejs.org/) based application.
 To install and run it you will need to install [Node.js](http://nodejs.org/) on your system.
-You can also use our official [Docker container](https://hub.docker.com/r/zazukoians/trifid-ld/).
-See for example [lod.opentransportdata.swiss](https://github.com/zazuko/lod.opentransportdata.swiss)) about how to use this.

-### Installing with Node.js

-Make sure you have [Node.js](http://nodejs.org/)installed.
-Once this is done clone the Github repository and run
+Clone the Github repository and run

     npm install